Gezi Park protests: Economy

 On 6 June, PM Erdoğan said the redevelopment plans would go ahead despite the protests.
 Shortly after the comments were broadcast, the Turkish stock markets fell 5%.

 On 11 June, Rating's agency Moody's warned Turkey that ongoing protests would result in significant credit risks, leading "Istanbul's main share index" to fall an additional 1.7%.

 Temporary block of EU accession talks

 On 25 June 2013 EU foreign ministers backed Germany's proposal to postpone further EU membership talks with Turkey for about four months due to the government's handling of the protests.
 This delay raised new doubts about whether Turkey should ever be admitted to the European Union.
 In early June, in comments on Turkey's possible membership, German Chancellor Angela Merkel did not address the compromise proposal but said Turkey must make progress on its relations with EU member Cyprus to give impetus to its membership ambitions.

+Anniversaries of Gezi Park protests

+Police used tear gas and water cannons against demonstrators, and people were detained and/or injured, on 31 May 2014 in Istanbul, Ankara, and other cities.

+There have been demonstrations in Taksim in later anniversaries.

+In the demonstrations in 2023, the press announcement included references to the 2023 earthquakes in Turkey, saying that the people having protected the Gezi Park 10 years ago is important because the Gezi Park is a place of gathering in cases of natural disaster.